‘Let’s get back to business’: Western Garfield County chamber changes name, plans to return First Fridays to Rifle

 “Let’s get back to business.
 We want to be valuable to our business community,” Van Hoek said.
 “It’s critical, because they’re suffering.”

 Caring Kids Preschool owner Juan Alvarado, who just signed up with the chamber, looks forward to benefiting from its new digital packages.
-Just about a year into operating his daycare, Alvarado said he continues to find challenges gaining more clients.
+Just about a year into operating his day care, Alvarado said he continues to find challenges gaining more clients.

 Alvarado said bolstering his digital presence should help get his name out there.